| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 NOTE: This program will be repeated later in the evening on the same day at 5:30pm.
 Please register for only the afternoon session or the evening session.

-Learn more about the library's Cricut Maker and practice cutting cardstock to create a printed bookmark to save your spot in your latest juicy read!
+Learn more about the library's Cricut Maker and practice cutting and applying heat transfer vinyl!

-This introductory, hands-on class will cover how to use an electronic die-cutting machine called the Cricut Maker to use the "print then cut" feature to create a printed cardstock bookmark!
+This introductory, hands-on class will cover how to use an electronic die-cutting machine called the Cricut Maker to create a fabric wall hanging using simple tea towels and iron on material, also called heat transfer vinyl or HTV.
 Participants will also learn the basics of Cricut Design Space, the software used to create endlessly customizable designs compatible with Cricut cutting machines.
 No experience necessary, all materials provided.

 NOTE: This program is a repeat of the same event earlier in the afternoon the same day at 1:30pm.
 Please register for only the afternoon session or the evening session.